European-XFEL/karabo-bridge-py/README.rst

 Use the ``Client`` class from karabo_brige to create a client and the ``next`` method to request data from the server.
-The function returns 2 dictionary: "data" holds a train data and "metadata" holds the train metadata.
-Both dictionary are keyed by source name, and the values are dictionaries containing parameters name and values for "data" and metadata information (source name, timestamp, trainId) for the "metadata".
+The function returns 2 dictionaries: the first one holds a train data and the second one holds the associated train metadata.
+Both dictionaries are keyed by source name, and the values are dictionaries containing parameters name and values for data and metadata information (source name, timestamp, trainId) for the "metadata".
 Values are all built-in python types, or numpy arrays.

 .. code-block:: python